matt5188/data-police-uk-api/README.md

 for (StreetLevelAvailability sla : crimeDates) {
     base.getCrimeAtLocation(sla.getDate(), 52.629729, -1.131592);
 }

 ```

 ## TODOs
-More test coverage
+- Increase test coverage, this is currently limited to the Force API
-Refactor tests to call actual API rather than using static test data files
+- Re-factor tests to use the real API end points over static files
-Refactor the way we construct a url for easier testing
+- Re-factor the way we construct a url for easier testing
+- Increase classes with Java Doc comments
+- Add toString , hashCode and equals to all schema objects